jamesalmeida/frontend-take-home/README.md

 I also pointed to my own proxy inside of [package.json](https://github.com/jamesalmeida/frontend-take-home/blob/main/package.json) (line 5) to get around CORS issue with making API calls to an outside domain.

+Just start typing in the search input and it will populate the package card list with results.

+To see an example of an error state, just click the button on the bottom right of the viewport.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.